Set a breakpoint anywhere in your code

 A smooth developer experience starts with great debugging tools and fast feedback loops.
 This guide walks you through setting up essential tools such as ruby-debug, BetterErrors, Web Console, and Hot-reloading with Foreman/esbuild.

-Rails 7+ ships with the debug
+Rails 7+ ships with the debug gem (successor to byebug).
+It’s already in

 your Gemfile, but here’s a refresher on usage.